-- Distribution: Internet (website, social), Radio (AW, satellite, Internet), Video (YouTube, satellite) and mobile
+- Distribution: Website, social, radio (AM, satellite, Internet), video (YouTube, satellite) and mobile

 - Locations: Prague, Moscow

-- Since June 2015, no fewer than seven programs have been broadcast on Russian TV as part of a propoganda effort to discredit RFE/RL content and portray its journalists as spies.
+- Since May 2015, Russian state TV has aired no fewer than 10 propagandistic broadcasts to discredit RFE/RL and portray its journalists as spies.

 Facts & Stats about Russia